satansdeer/satansdeer.github.com/src/pages/posts/firebase-react-tutorial/index.md

 image: firebase_react.jpg
 ---

 Sometimes you just need to make a fast prototype and you don't want to mess with backend, authentication, authorization and all of that.
 Here is where Google's firebase can help you.
-In this tutorial I'll show you haw to connect your react app with Firebase authentication module.
+In this tutorial I'll show you how to connect your react app with Firebase authentication module.

 ## What Are We Going To Build